 March 21, 2022

 With the top 10 insurers worldwide currently still relying on mainframes, legacy systems continue to be the heartbeat of insurance processing.
-Increasingly, insurers are looking to modernise existing infrastructure, move to cloud, or both, to support business transformation initiatives.
-But security often poses potential roadblocks on the way to technology modernisation in insurance.
+Increasingly, insurers are looking to modernize existing infrastructure, move to cloud, or both, to support business transformation initiatives.
+But security often poses potential roadblocks on the way to technology modernization in insurance.

 To be sure, the latest mainframes from IBM — the sole remaining mainframe provider — incorporate modern security features such as data encryption and user authentication.
 But many insurers continue to use older mainframe hardware and even older application code.
 Many of these legacy systems were designed for batch processing, not today’s 24×7 real-time demands for data from customers, brokers and employees.

 Not surprisingly, nearly half of insurers (43 percent) plan to increase spending on legacy systems, and an overwhelming 80 percent of insurers are investing more in information security — and privacy will increase, according to a 2021 survey by Computer Economics.

 However, before making huge investments in modernization, insurance companies need to fully understand their security posture and invest in security skills, threat intelligence and a solid security architecture — one that addresses the realities of operating in a hybrid cloud environment, with unprecedented access for remote workers and partners.

 Today’s cybercriminals are focused on monetizing data through ransomware attacks and the sale of confidential policyholder data.
 Attacks are growing in sophistication, with a focus on stealing user credentials and exploiting vulnerabilities.